chatgpt chatgpt

 Launch of ChatGPT Atlas Browser

-OpenAI didn’t just tweak an existing tool; they built ChatGPT Atlas from the ground up on Chromium (the same engine as Google Chrome), but with AI capabilities front and center.
-Announced during a livestream on October 21, 2025, featuring Sam Altman and team, it’s initially rolled out for macOS users on Free, Plus, Pro, and Go plans, with a Windows version in the works.
-By October 30, 2025, it was confirmed as a full-fledged entry into the browser market, aiming to challenge giants like Chrome’s 74% dominance.
+OpenAI did not only rebrand an existing tool, they created ChatGPT Atlas to run on Chromium (the Google Chrome engine, only more so, with AI features in the forefront) but with AI features in mind.
+It was announced on a livestream on October 21, 2025, with Sam Altman present, and is available to the users of macOS on Free, Plus, Pro, and Go plans, and a Windows version is being developed.
+As of October 30, 2025, it was fully established as a competent entry in the browser market, to compete with the market leaders such as Chrome with 74% dominance.

 What sets it apart?